Answering “Why Do You Want to Be a Doctor?”

 This answer focuses on being a “reassuring” doctor.
 Giving real examples from personal experiences allows the interviewee to paint a picture of how they gained a desire to be a doctor.

-It’s important not to discount the importance of medicine, but this interviewee also demonstrates a passion for patient care extending beyond just medicine.
-They want the AdCom to know they are committed to caring for patients as a healthcare professional, not just treating them.
+It’s important not to discount the importance of medicine, but this interviewee also demonstrates a passion for patient care that extends beyond medicine.
+They want the AdCom to know they are committed to caring for patients as healthcare professionals, not just treating them or their symptoms.

-Having a repeated word like “reassuring” can come off as rehearsed (you should be rehearsing no matter your answer), so practice delivering your answer to family or a colleague.
-Get feedback on how to sound more natural — more “off-the-cuff.”
+Having repeated words, like “reassuring,” can come off as rehearsed, so practice delivering your answer to family or a colleague.
+Get feedback on how to sound more natural and “off-the-cuff.”

 Recent Blog Posts